This article originally appeared on VICE Canada.

 Kandace Hagen's strong, clear speech patterns break ever so briefly as her eyes well up with tears.
 She's just told me about being forced to travel from her home province of Prince Edward Island (PEI) to have an abortion, and about helping many others who come to her desperately trying to do the same.

 Hagen is not a doctor.
 She's not a politician.
-She's not paid for the work that goes into helping uterus-bearing people obtain abortions.
+She has not paid for the work that goes into helping uterus-bearing people obtain abortions.
 Hagen is an activist, and it's through her and a network of others like her that rural Islanders are able to access abortion services.

-PEI is the only Canadian province in which abortion is technically not available: Hospitals and clinics do not provide surgical abortions.
+PEI is the only Canadian province in which abortion is technically not available—hospitals and clinics there do not provide surgical abortions.
 But in practice, if you know the right people, you can be put in touch with physicians who offer what Island women sometimes call a "chemical cocktail," or a medical abortion.
-The cocktail is made up of Misoprostol and Methotrexate.
+The cocktail is made up of misoprostol and methotrexate.
 Administration of the cocktail can go awry, but for rural people (who constitute 53 percent of the population) with limited income, it can also be the only choice.

 VICE Canada Reports: Abortion Access in the Maritimes

 Some doctors and activists are campaigning for surgical abortions to be brought to the island, and they've been doing so for years.
 But the government is standing firmly against it.
 As it stands, Islanders wanting surgical abortions paid for by the province can get them only if they get a referral to Moncton, New Brunswick, or Halifax, Nova Scotia.
 They can also go to Fredericton's Clinic 554, but abortions there are not provincially funded.
 Patients there have to pay between $700 and $850 dollars, depending on how far along they are.